 - Their contribution to our community is remembered, honoured and celebrated;

-The Council has also appointed an Armed Forces Champion, whose role is to ensure the Council keeps working towards achieving these commitments, and make sure that any obstacles are removed.
+The Council has also appointed an Armed Forces Champion, Councillor Bob Cook, who is also the Leader of the Council.
+As Armed Forces Champion his role is to ensure the Council keeps working towards achieving these commitments, and make sure that any obstacles are removed.

 If you need help, it's okay to ask for it!

 Asking others for help can be one of the hardest things to do.
-That’s why it takes strength and courage to do it.
+That’s why it takes strength and courage to do so.
 Everyone needs help sometimes.
-Things happen, and sometimes it can feel like you’re the only one struggling.
+Things happen, and occasionally it can feel like you’re the only one struggling.

 However strong you are, we all need support – so it’s important that you don’t try and cope on your own.